-Moving on and the tour heads back to California and up the coast to Pebble Beach for the AT & T Pro Am.
+Anyway onwards we go and the tour heads up the I1 in California on the coast to Pebble Beach for the AT & T Pro Am.

-As noted above the event is played across three courses.
-The courses used at present are as follows;
+As noted above the event will be played across two courses this year.
+The courses used will be as follows;

 Monterey Peninsula Shore Course